actions/upload-artifact/merge/README.md

     # Optional.
 Default is '*'
     pattern:

+    # The desired behavior if no artifacts are found using the provided pattern.
+    # Available Options:
+    #   warn: Output a warning but do not fail the action
+    #   error: Fail the action with an error message
+    #   ignore: Do not output any warnings or errors, the action does not fail
+    # Optional.
+Default is 'error'
+    if-no-files-found:

     # If true, the artifacts will be merged into separate directories.
     # If false, the artifacts will be merged into the root of the destination.
     # Optional.
 Default is 'false'